Bail is where a defendant is released from custody pending the outcome of their court proceedings.

 If you are refused bail in the Local Court, our lawyers can apply to the Supreme Court on your behalf for a Supreme Court Bail Application.

-If you are refused bail in the Local Court, our experienced bail lawyers can apply to the Supreme Court for bail.
+If you are refused bail in the Local or District Court, our experienced bail lawyers can apply to the Supreme Court for bail.

 It’s therefore important to ensure that you are being represented by a reputable criminal defence lawyer who has considerable experience making successful Supreme Court bail applications.

-We guarantee that you will be represented only by one of our senior lawyers, who have been recognised for their expert knowledge of bail laws and extensive experience making successful bail applications.
+We guarantee that you will be represented only by one of our specialist lawyers, who have been recognised for their expert knowledge of bail laws and extensive experience making successful bail applications.

 Our lawyers will thoroughly prepare all bail applications and deliver a compelling bail application in court.